Edvard Gylling

-Edvard Otto Vilhelm Gylling (30 November 1881 – 14 June 1938) was a prominent Social Democratic and later Communist politician in Finland, later leader of Soviet Karelia.
+Edvard Otto Vilhelm Gylling (30 November 1881 – 14 June 1938) was a prominent Social Democratic and later Communist politician in Finland, later leader of the Karelian Labor Commune and Karelian ASSR.

 Biography

 Gylling was born in Kuopio in 1881.
 He was a member of Parliament of Finland for the Social Democratic Party of Finland 1908–1917 and active during the Finnish Civil War as Commissar of Finance for the Revolutionary "Red" Finnish government.
 On 1 March 1918, a Treaty between the socialist governments of Russia and Finland was signed in St Petersburg.
 The Treaty was signed by Vladimir Lenin and Joseph Stalin from the Russian side and by Council of Peoples Representatives of Finland Edvard Gylling and Oskari Tokoi.

 After the Reds lost the war, Gylling fled to Sweden, but later moved to the Soviet Union.
+In 1923, Gylling's left leg was amputated above the knee in Leningrad.
 He became one of the main leaders of the Karelo-Finnish ASSR as Chairman of Council of People's Commissars of the Karelo-Finnish SSR 1920–1935.

 He was accused of nationalism, removed in 1935 and arrested in 1937 as a part of the Finnish Operation of the NKVD.
 There are some contradictions concerning Gylling's death.
 According to earlier Soviet sources, Gylling died in August 1944, but according to other sources he was actually executed earlier, 1940 or 1938.
-According to the most recent information, the most likely date of his execution was 14 June 1938.
+According to the most recent information, the most likely date of his execution was 14 June 1938, when he was shot at the Kommunarka shooting ground in Moscow.
 Gylling was posthumously rehabilitated by the Soviet authorities on 16 July 1955.